 Here is what each option within the conditions dropdown will do:

 is: Does the name of this attribute exactly match the string you have specified?

 contains: Does the name of this attribute contain the string you have specified?

 does not contain: Does the name of this attribute NOT contain the string you have specified?

 does not exist: Does the name of this attribute not exist at all?

-If you'd like to customise the criteria to look for orders that contain an order attribute name of collection-delivery-date for example, you would need to configure the criteria as follows:
+If you'd like to customize the criteria to look for orders that contain an order attribute name of collection-delivery-date, for example, you would need to configure the criteria as follows:

 Use the matching order attribute as a tag

 Instead of applying a fixed tag to the order, there is the option to apply either the name or the value of a specified order attribute as the tag name.
 This is a great option when needing to tag your orders with dynamic attribute values like delivery dates or pickup dates.